-These days, our stomachs can pretty much handle anything – toughened up by our anything goes-style of eating around the world in recent years, and the constant travelling that has prepared our bodies to deal with almost any kind of bacteria.
+These days, our stomachs can pretty much handle anything – toughened up by our anything goes style of eating around the world in recent years, and the constant travelling that has prepared our bodies to deal with almost any kind of bacteria.

-“I’m a third generation Mexican-American and I’m rediscovering my roots in a way.
-I started doing this because I was seeing so many people visiting Mexico City and missing out on this stuff,” Lesley explains.
-“They are too scared to try street food or they don’t know what to eat or how to order it.”
+“I’m a third generation Mexican-American and I’m rediscovering my roots in a way,” Lesley revealed.
+“I started doing this because I was seeing so many people visiting Mexico City and missing out on this stuff.
+They are too scared to try street food or they don’t know what to eat or how to order it.”

-“Street food is so ingrained in Mexican culture,” Lesley says.
+“Street food is so ingrained in Mexican culture,” Lesley explained.
 “Some of these vendors have been here forever, like this woman on the corner who I’m going to take you to who has been selling here for 11 years.”

-We’ve missed the tamale woman where Lesley usually starts her street food crawl – she’s obviously sold her treats and has gone home for the day – so we move onto Tacos Don Güero on the corner of Río Lerma and Río Amazonas.
+We missed the tamale woman where Lesley usually starts her street food crawl – she’d obviously sold her treats and had gone home for the day – so we moved onto Tacos Don Güero on the corner of Río Lerma and Río Amazonas.

-Grilled on a vertical spit with a pineapple on top, the meat is continuously shaved off and kept warm on the grill beneath it, and placed on the tortilla, along with onion, salsa and cilantro (coriander), to order.
+Grilled on a vertical spit with a pineapple on top, the meat is continuously shaved off and kept warm on the grill beneath it, then placed on the tortilla, along with onion, salsa and cilantro (coriander), to order.

 Coincidentally we’d noticed this stand when we wandered by a couple of days earlier and had intended to return.
 We’re glad we have and we’re not disappointed.
 The pork tacos are incredibly tasty.

 The pre-prepared tacos are filled while both the tortillas and fillings are hot, put in a basket, and covered with a cloth, so that they’re almost steamed.
-We try the cochinita pibil (slow roasted pork) and tinga de pollo (spicy stewed and shredded chicken with chipotle) and they’re scrumptious.
+We tried the cochinita pibil (slow roasted pork) and tinga de pollo (spicy stewed and shredded chicken with chipotle) and they were both scrumptious and very moreish.

 The specialty is the succulent pork, slow-cooked in lard in a cauldron of sorts before being roasted.
-You can order specific cuts, such as the nana (uterus) or trompa (snout), buche (throat), and lengua (tongue), or, as we did, order sortida, a combination of pork mixed with the fatty bits.
-It’s sublime.
+You can order specific cuts, such as the nana (uterus) or trompa (snout), buche (throat), and lengua (tongue), or, as we did, order sortida, a combination of pork pieces mixed with the fatty bits.
+It was sublime.